Tealium/collect-ios/documentation/README.md

 ## Tealium Collect Library Documentation

-Documentation was generated from header comments using the [appledoc project].
+Documentation was generated from header comments using the [appledoc project](https://github.com/tomaz/appledoc).
 The contents of the ```docset``` folder can be imported into Xcode or Dash documentation viewers.
 The ```html``` folder can be browsed directly via the webbrowser of you choice.

 The command used to generate this set was: